 7. Your child is working on reading an historical fiction novel, "A Land Remembered" by: Patrick Smith.
 This story follows the fictional MacIvey family through the settlement and growth of Florida and the industries that led to the development of modern Florida.
 This is a story that is fascinating and adventurous.
 It's a wonderful way for the children to get a glimpse of life in Florida beginning in the 1800's and goes through to the 1960's.
 We have finished Volume 1 and the classes LOVED IT!
 So, we're continuing the MacIvey saga and the modernization of Florida with Volume 2.

-Congratulations to the following students for meeting their 3rd nine week word count goal of 200,000 words with ONE non-fiction biography (80% minimum and an overall average of 85%:
+Congratulations to the following students for meeting their 4th nine week word count goal of 200,000 words with an overall average of 85%or higher:

 SPECIAL CONGRATULATIONS AND WELCOME TO THE MILLIONAIRE CLUB